Ridout History, Family Crest & Coats of Arms

 Emigration to Australia

 of convicts, tradespeople and early settlers.
 Early immigrants include:

 Ridout Settlers in Australia in the 19th Century

 - Mr. Ambrose Ridout, British convict who was convicted in Dorset, England for life, transported aboard the "Calcutta" in February 1803, arriving in New South Wales, Australia

 - Robert Ridout, aged 40, a labourer, who arrived in South Australia in 1855 aboard the ship "Constantine"

 - John Ridout, aged 26, a farm labourer, who arrived in South Australia in 1857 aboard the ship "Sumner"

 Contemporary Notables of the name Ridout (post 1700) +

 - Samuel Ridout, American politician, Mayor of Annapolis, Maryland, 1803-04, 1806-07

-- R. N. Ridout, American Democrat politician, Member of Iowa State Senate 49th District; Elected 1948
+- R. N. Ridout, American Democratic Party politician, Member of Iowa State Senate 49th District; Elected 1948

 - John R. Ridout, American Republican politician, Delegate to Republican National Convention from Maryland, 1924